seduerr91/seduerr91.github.io/_posts/2020-10-02-ilmapi-instructions.md

 ---
-title: How to Use the Generative Text Infilling Model based on Artificial Intelligence
+title: How to Use the Generative Text Infilling Model
 tags: [Coding]
 style: fill
-color: success
+color: light
 description: This micro-service allows infilling multiple words into a context.
 This article explains how to use it.
 ---